d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 #### Description

 The `types` command displays all selectable types available within the currently logged in server.
 Types include a name as well as version information.
 Types represent the schema used for the resource and indicate the version of the schema.
-Version information is `major.minor.errata` (for example `SystemRoot.0.9.5`).
+Version information is `major.minor.errata` (for example: `SystemRoot.0.9.5`).
 Major versions are not backwards compatible, but everything else is.

+<aside class="notice">See the iLO RESTful API Data Model Reference at <a href=" https://hewlettpackard.github.io/ilo-rest-api-docs/ilo5/#resource-definitions">https://hewlettpackard.github.io/ilo-rest-api-docs/</a> for a list and description of all the possible types.</aside>

 #### Parameters